lsulibraries/ldl2basic_build/Manual_Islandora8_Build.md

 - check download links for new versions of software components.
 - in the shared folder many confFig files and scripts are included to automate repeated steps.
 - enable shared folders in the virtual machine settings use the LSU Ondrive "shared folders"
-- formatted code in this document is intended to be executed in the command line of the virtual machine IE:
+- formatted code in this document is intended to be executed in the command line of the viIsrtual machine IE:
 - `whoami`
 - document assumes familiarity with CLI, file edititing and permissions
 - Download vmware, and an [ubuntu server 22.04 image](https://ubuntu.com/download/server).